Golden Year Seven

 –REFERENCE: In Batman #103 Part 1.
 Late August.
 Batman is the guest of honor at Gotham’s annual “Batman Day” celebration.

-–REFERENCE: In The Brave and the Bold #197.
+–REFERENCE: In The Brave and The Bold #197.
 Linda Page ends her engagement with Bruce and breaks up with him indefinitely.
-Besides the mention in The Brave and the Bold #197, we know that the relationship between Bruce and Linda ends since we won’t see her again, except for a brief appearance in The Brave and the Bold #197, which takes place in 1955.
+Besides the mention in The Brave and The Bold #197, we know that the relationship between Bruce and Linda ends since we won’t see her again, except for a brief appearance in The Brave and The Bold #197, which takes place in 1955.
 This breakup is kind of a big deal, especially since Bruce and Linda were together for five years.
 But alas, Bruce’s secretive nature, ostensibly idle playboy lifestyle, unavailability, general disregard, and infidelities have led to the ever-patient Linda’s “enough-is-enough” response.
 Bye, Linda!

 –The Adventures of Superman “Dr. Bly’s Confidence Gang” [radio show 9/4/1945 to 9/24/1945]

 Gang leader Dr. Bly (also known as Dr. Blythe) orders his accomplice Dixie LaMarr, a perfect double for Lois Lane, to kill a federal agent and frame Lois for the murder.
 Batman and Robin join forces with Superman and Metropolis’ top cop Inspector William Henderson to apprehend Dixie at an amusement park.
 The heroes bring the criminals before a judge, thus exonerating Lois of all charges.
 Note that this radio episode was also adapted into a text-transcription/comic book combo story in World’s Finest Comics #223 Part 5.
 However, while the radio narrative is transcribed verbatim, the accompanying images add the retcon of Batman present at the final courtroom scene with Dixie and Dr. Bly, something that didn’t happen in the original radio broadcast.
-Not only that, the images also incorrectly depict Batman in his Silver Age yellow-oval costume, which doesn’t make sense for this timeline.
+Not only that, the images also incorrectly depict Batman in his Silver Age yellow oval costume, which doesn’t make sense for this timeline.

 –Detective Comics #103